crustio/crust-files/pages/docs/CrustFiles_Users.md

 On-chain finalization could take some time.
 After transaction finalization, you will become a Premium User.

-If you want to make a valid Deposit Transaction on your own (outside of Crust Files frontend), follow this instruction:

-[TBD]

 ### Redeem Deposit

 You can redeem your deposit after 180 days from your deposit action.